jbasrai/jbasrai.github.io/clara/index.md

 # Clara's Mailbox

+## April 29

+- Do a run through of the tune every day at the beginning of your practice session.
+Imagine like you're in the performance, if you make a mistake it's OK just keep going.
+- Practice soloing thinking about making short, singable melodic phrases.

+### Playing melody in 6ths
+- Practice playing Ab Major scale in 6ths (RH will start on Ab and LH will be on C)
+- Practice improvising in 6ths
+- Practice the B section of the tune with 6ths

 ## April 26

 Hi Clara, I attached a backing track that you can use to practice playing 1) the melody with embellishments and 2) soloing